soliton-x/tokenofhonor/content/posts/my-first-token-of-honor.md

 title = 'My first Token of Honor'
 +++

 This is a complex story to write—and maybe even more difficult to share.
+I've been thinking a lot about the pros and cons of publishing this story.

-If I’m writing it today, it’s for my children, who might one day face similar situations.
+But If I’m writing it today, it’s for my children, who might one day face similar situations.
 It’s also for me, a way to remember what I stand for.

 This is the story of how I earned my first token of honor.

-I grew up hearing stories of my grandfather’s work ethic, generosity, and repeated betrayals by people he originally helped.
+I grew up hearing stories of my grandfather’s work ethic, generosity, and repeated betrayals by people he helped.
 Those stories are still told in my family.
-These stories helped shape my understanding of fairness and honor.
+These stories shaped my understanding of fairness and honor.

 From an early age, I was fortunate enough to realize magic was real.
 Logging onto my computer, playing MMORPGs, exploring the internet—it felt like opening my very own Hogwarts Acceptance Letter.

 In contrast, the family business was nothing but Number Four, Privet Drive, especially after my grand-father passed away.
 A place built on inheritance rather than merit, where nepotism overruled all logic.
 A place where personal growth was always subordinated to someone else’s agenda — ruled by confusion and opacity, where advancement came through personal favor rather than hard work or measurable results.

 But still, I often asked myself: was there something for me there?

-Having spent the last 7 years of my life as wizard in Hogwarts, learning magic trick and earning internet money, I thought there was still a world where the Harry Potter and the Dudley of this world could work and build something together.
+Even though I spent the last 7 years of my life as a wizard in Hogwarts, aka working in tech, having learned magic tricks, earning internet money, .. a part of me wanted to come back to Number Four, Private Drive and try to work with the Dudley's of this world.

 I learned the answer the hard way.